Pierre Wertheimer: Nazi and Vichy anti-Jewish legislation and property seizures in France

 World War II brought with it the Nazi seizure of all Jewish owned property and business enterprises, providing Chanel with the opportunity to gain the full monetary fortune generated by "Parfums Chanel" and its most profitable product, Chanel No. 5.
 The Wertheimers were Jewish, and in May 1941, Chanel used her position as an "Aryan" to petition German officials to seize sole ownership.
 Chanel was unaware that the Wertheimers, anticipating the forthcoming Nazi mandates against Jews, had taken steps to protect their interests.
-Prior to fleeing France for New York in 1940, they had legally turned control of “Parfums Chanel” over to a Christian, French business man and industrialist Félix Amiot.
+Prior to fleeing France for New York in 1940, they had legally turned control of "Parfums Chanel" over to a Christian, French business man and industrialist Félix Amiot.
 At war's end, Amiot turned "Parfums Chanel" back over to the Wertheimers.

-Private
+Personal life and death

 In October 1910, Pierre Wertheimer married Germaine Revel (1888-1975), a daughter of a stockbroker and a member of the Lazard family of investment bankers.
 Revel was a great-granddaughter of the founder of Lazard.